vitistack/docs/docs/reference/opensourcesoftware.md

 For more information see - https://github.com/rook/rook

+## Cilium
+Cilium is a cloud-native networking and security solution for Kubernetes clusters, providing advanced network policies, load balancing, and observability using eBPF technology for high-performance packet processing.

+For more information see - https://cilium.io

 ## MetalLB
 MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols to expose the service outside the cluster.